-I mean, I can love Costa Rica and also talk about crime at the same time.
+I mean, I can love Costa Rica and also talk about crime.
 Costa Ricans do it all the time.
 Loving something means being honest about it, not pretending it’s something it’s not.
 But I digress.

 The truth lies somewhere between no-crime and crime-ridden, and is also very subjective.

 If you’re coming from a village in rural Maine, for example, you’ll think Costa Rica more dangerous than your last home.
 But if you’re coming from, say, Baltimore, most parts of Costa Rica will feel like an oasis of tranquility.

 The key is to remember that more often than not, the crime-denying “unicorns” are trying to sell something (usually real estate, but sometimes just their own peace of mind to themselves, justifying they’ve made the right move) and the crime-ridden-hellhole expats have personal experiences that skew their subjective.

 The honest answer is that Costa Rica is part of Central America and Central America is one of the most dangerous regions on earth.

 Now, Costa Rica is one of the safest parts of Central America, but it’s still in the neighborhood and no one should sugarcoat that.